rossana87/Project_2/README.md

 ## Planning

 Before planning, my teammate and I had to find an open API.
 We had a chat about what we liked and what we were interested in.
-We both picked art and from this instant we both started looking for an open art API.
+We both picked art and the next step was to start looking for an open art API.
 The Harvard Art Museum has an open API and we decided to proceed with this one.
 The wireframe was done in Figma to have an overview of the project and to decide where to place all the elements.

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683889739/Project%202/project-2-readme-google-docs-0_ryv04c.png)

 The application would start with a home page with the ‘Welcome’.
-We decided to create the navbar  with a logo on the left hand side and on the right hand side the page Gallery, which will show all the paintings and, the Search where the user will be able to type the name of the artist and find just his/her artwork.
+We decided to create the navbar  with a logo on the left hand side and on the right hand side the page Gallery, which will show all the paintings and the Search where the user will be able to type the name of the artist and find just his/her artwork.
 When using the application on a small screen or mobile device, Gallery and Search would become a drop down instead.

-Gallery Single means that when clicking on the single painting, it will show only that painting that the user clicked on, providing more information on the artist, display date and description of the painting.
+Gallery Single means that when clicking on the single painting it will show only the painting that the user clicked on, provide more information on the artist, display date and description of the painting.
 On this page, as per wireframe, we were still unsure whether placing the painting and the information vertically or horizontally.
 Every page was built using Bootstrap.

 From the beginning of the project my teammate showed a very big interest in styling.
 Therefore, we came to the conclusion that she was going to look after CSS and I was going to look after React.
 I created a plan to follow and once I finished one component, I was going to inform my teammate, so she could style it.
 Plan for React: